 We at NOBLE & STYLE want to show our readers insights into modern craft, reveal new worlds of indulgence and offer a platform to those who pursue their vocation with responsibility and passion.
-After we had the chance to speak to up-and-coming and renowned wineries like Dreissigacker or Ca' del Bosco to learn more about wine culture and cultivation, this time around we teamed up with Norbert Schu, a passionate collector and dealer who probably possesses Germany’s best equipped wine cellar.
+After we had the chance to speak to up-and-coming and renowned wineries like Dreissigacker or Ca' del Bosco to learn more about wine culture and cultivation, this time around we teamed up with Norbert Schu, a passionate collector and dealer who probably possesses Germany’s best equipped wine cellar, for a sparkling wines special.
 Even after delegating the restaurant Die Insel in 2019, he couldn’t part ways with the wine cellar, which was built-up over decades.
 And so wine lovers can continue to benefit from his experience, especially with his new project entitled Schu-Wein.
 Propelled by his passion for high quality wines, Norbert and his daughter Marie have created a monthly changing wine list.
 This family business, which is also a passion project that connects father and daughter, ensures that the knowledge accumulated over so many years is duly passed on to the next generation.

 So, what is special about Schu-Wein?
 One can be assured that each recommended wine is optimally matured and stored in order to fully develop its palatal excellence.
 Because wine needs to be left in peace.
 And Norbert bestows his wines with this peace, in a gigantic wine cellar that makes collectors green with envy.
 While his friends spent their money on transient amusements, Norbert invested in his passion.
 Inspired by a curiosity to discover wines outside his native Moselle, the foundation of his collection was laid in 1981 through the acquisition of a 1980 Chateau Margaux Premier Grand Cru Classé in Bordeaux.
 A very worthy investment.
 Nowadays, you can find an exquisite selection at Schu-Wein, from French heavyweights to natural wines from Slovenia, reflecting all tastes and budgets.